hartwigmedical/hmftools/serve/README.md

     - any type of missense mutation in BRAF codon 600
  - Specific missense mutations such as BRAF V600E

- Missense mutations and genic ranges come in gDNA format and SERVE can be configured to generate its output for either HG19 or HG38 reference genome version.

 In addition to generating a mapping from various genomic events to clinical evidence, SERVE also generates the following outputs describing genomic events implied to be able to driver cancer:
-  - Specific known fusion genes including individual genes that are believed to be able to drive cancer when fused with any other gene (in either 5' or 3' position)
+ - Specific known fusion genes including individual genes that are believed to be able to drive cancer when fused with any other gene
+ (in either 5' or 3' position)
  - Known amplifications and deletions
  - Known hotspots (specific mutations on specific loci)
  - Known codons (individual codons in which mutations may be considered pathogenic)
  - Known exons (individual exons in which mutations may be considered pathogenic)

 SERVE can be configured to generate its output either for reference genome version 37 or version 38.